 The Impact of COVID 19 Changed my Summer

 Because it’s cheap, I change out all the line on my reels every year.
-I place a fair bit of heavy clothe line on the real first and then fill the spool.
-I use 6, 8 and 10 pound test depending on the rod and reel.
-I have weighted line for trolling.
+First, I place a fair bit of heavy cloth line on the real and then fill the spool.
+I use 6, 8 and 10 pound test depending on the rod and reel and weighted line for trolling.
 That doesn’t get changed every often.
-I have some 4 pound line that I use on micro tackle for fun with small trout.
-This is also changed every year.
+I have 4 pound line on micro tackle for fun with small trout.
+To change the line.
 I simply pound a 8 inch nail into a board, set the spool on the nail and wind away.
-Tension is kept on the line just before the reel so the spool is tight.
+I keep tension just above the reel so the line is tight.
 If you’re not fishing, you can do this watching others fish on TV.

 The spindle should be free from line and slightly greased.
 The body of the reel where the spool seats should be clean of grit, twigs, goop and old grease.
-A rag soaked in some forn of grease cutter will clean all the parts.
-Then 3 in one oil or light sewing machine oil can be applied to the spindle and other move parts.
+A rag soaked in some form of grease cutter will clean all the parts.
+Then “3 in one oil” or light sewing machine oil can be applied to the spindle and other move parts.
 When all the nuts are tight and the reel is back together, your tune up is finished.

-I hat to admit it but sometimes I break a rod tip.
-The odd time a line guide will get pulled of flattened.
+I hate to admit it but sometimes I break a rod tip.
+The odd time a line guide will get flattened.
 If I like the feel of a rod, I would rather repair it that put it aside.
 If a few inches of the rod has been broken, in my opinion its junk because the balance for casting is gone.
-But often, just the tip is broken.
-Then, its a matter of getting the right tip and the proper glue to repair the rod.
+But when just the tip is broken, it’s a matter of getting the right tip and the proper glue to repair the rod.
 The glue is heated and spread over the rod tip.
 Right away, the new rod tip is slipped on and left to harden.
-Its important to make sure that the eye on the tip is the right position.
+It’s important to make sure that the eye on the tip is the right position.

-I Check Other Equipment
+Checking Other Equipment

-I Clean My Tackle Box
+Cleaning My Tackle Box